Trusted content

 Racial Disparities in Incarceration

-Furthermore, Hinton notes that Black men who have been convicted of drug offenses are more likely to be held in pretrial detention and receive harsher sentences than White men.
+The Urban Institute unearths documentation from multiple sources related to Black men convicted of drug offenses being more likely to be held in pretrial detention and receive harsher sentences than White men.
+These and other disparities reinforce the systemic inequities within the justice system.

 Lack of Deterrent Effects